 Total GSF а.
-8,000 b. b.
-Indicate if the new program will require new space or use existing space.
+8,000 b. projected enrollment growth in the program over the next 10 years.b.Indicate if the new program will require new space or use existing space.
 (Place an "x" beside the appropriate selection.)
 Type of Space Comments i.
 Construction of new space is required.
 N/A ii.
 Existing space will require modification.
 N/A iii.
-If new construction or renovation of existi space is anticipated, provide the justificati for the need.
+If new construction or renovation of existing space is anticipated, provide the justification for the need.
 N/A iv.
-Are there any accreditation standards guidelines that will impact facilities/spa needs in the future?
-If so, please describe wh the impact will be.
+Are there any accreditation standards or guidelines that will impact facilities/space needs in the future?
+If so, please describe what the impact will be.
 No v.
 No vi.
 Existing space will be used as is. Х c.
 If new space is anticipated, provide inform ati on in space below. i.
 Estimated construction cost N/A ii.
 Estimated total project budget cost N/A iii.
 Proposed source of funding N/A iv.
 Availability of funds N/A V. When will the construction be completed and ready for occupancy?
 (Indicate semester and year.)
 N/A vi.
 How will the construction be funded for the new space/facility?
 N/A vii.
 Indicate the status of the Project Conce Proposal submitted for consideration of proje authorization to the Office of Facilities at t BOR.
 Has the project been authorized by t BOR or appropriate approving authority? ect he N/A

 d.
 If existing space will be used, provide information in space below.

 Provide the building name(s) and floor(s) that will house or support the program.
 Indicate the campus, if part of a multi-campus institution and not on the main campus.
 Please do not simply list all possible space that could be used for the program.
 We are interested in the actual space that will be used for the program and its availability for use.

 Street Building, Room 1

 Denmark Hall, Room18 (Cultural Landscape Lab): 643 sq. ft.

 Denmark Hall, Room103: 397 sq. ft.

 Denmark Hall, Room110: 459 sq. ft.
 Denmark Hall, Room105: 253 sq. ft.

 Denmark Hall, 1st floor studio space: 1,000

 Denmark Hall, Room 19 (computer lab): 735 sq. ft.

-t Hall, Room 20 D: 150 Building, Room 308 (GI og ft
+Hall, Room 20 D: 150 a ft

-reet Studio, studio space 1 , sq. n.
+Tanner Building, Room 308 (GIS computer lab): 471 sq. ft.
+Broad Street Studio, studio space: 658 sq. ft.

 Memorial Garden

 e.
 List the specific type(s) and number of spaces that will be utilized (e.g., classrooms, labs, offices).

 i.
-No. of Type of Space Number of Assignable
+No. of Type of Space Number of Seats Assignable

-Spaces Seats Square Feet (ASF)
+Spaces paces Square Feet (ASF)

 3 Classrooms 25-100 2,340

-6 Labs (dry) os (dry) 3,657
+6 Labs (dry) 15-20 3,657

 Labs (wet)

 1 Meeting/Seminar Room ms 15 253

 Offices

-1Other (specify)Founders Memorial Garden0
+1 Other (specify) H ther (specify) Founders Memorial Garden 0

-T otal Assignable Squa are Feet (ASF) 6,250
+T otal Assignable Squa re Feet (ASF) 6,250

-ii.
-If the program will be housed at a temporary location, please provide the information above for both the temporary space and the permanent space.
-Include a time frame for having the program in its permanent location.
+ii. - ogram will be housed a r both the temporary sp

+having the program in its permanent location.

 Chief Business Officer or Chief Phone No. Email Address

-Faci lities Offi cer Name & Title
+Facilities Officer Name & Title

 Signature